track

 Frequently Asked Questions

-Ketamine is a schedule III controlled substance that has been used primarily as an anesthetic (sedative) and analgesic (pain reliever).
+Ketamine is a Schedule III controlled substance that has been used primarily as an anesthetic (sedative) and analgesic (pain reliever).
 It is a psychoactive compound, meaning it is capable of “affecting the mind.”

 Chemically ketamine has a variety of actions.
 It’s a dissociative analgesic, sedative, stimulant, and antidepressant.
 It affects glutamate, serotonin, dopamine, opioid, acetylcholine, GABA, cannabinoid systems, and more.

 In depression, one loses the number and functionality of neuronal connectivity, and ketamine increases that connectivity.
-It can literally heal the brain.
+It can heal the brain.

 Ketamine is not for everyone.
-It has been formally studied for major depressive disorder, bipolar depression, PTSD, OCD and treatment-resistant depression.
+It has been formally studied for major depressive disorder, bipolar depression, PTSD, OCD, and treatment-resistant depression.
 However, it has specifically shown significant promise for treating suicidal ideation.

 Ketamine is likely not helpful for individuals with recent manic episodes, or psychotic disorders like schizophrenia, and it should be used very cautiously in patients with high addictive potential.
 Ketamine treatment should be considered on a case-by-case basis by a qualified health professional.
 Ketamine can raise blood pressure while it’s in your system, and long-term use can cause bladder issues.

-If you have uncontrolled hypertension, kidney, or bladder disease, your doctor may decide ketamine is not a good option for you.
+If you have uncontrolled hypertension, or kidney, or bladder disease, your doctor may decide ketamine is not a good option for you.

 There are many different ways to administer ketamine, and it is not clear presently whether different routes of administration (ROA) provide different results, or are superior to the others.
 The vast majority of studies researching ketamine have used infusion protocols, i.e. intravenous.
 Other ROAs are: intramuscular (IM), sublingual (SL), and intranasal.